 I have studied the works and life of Friedrich Nietzsche for over 25 years and founded the weekly Seattle Nietzsche Reading Group.

-I am the proud father of two wonderful daughters and have the great privilege to be a stepfather to a growing young boy.
+I am the proud father of two wonderful daughters and two amazing grandchildren.

 For more information please download my resume.